 One or more pre-prosthetic operations are often required as part of maxillofacial surgery.
 Whereas maxillofacial surgery involves aesthetic aspects of the mouth, pre-prosthetic operations will allow for surgical modification of areas of the mouth.
 You can have a lasting and comfortable dental procedure moving forward by completing the recommended pre-prosthetic operation first.

-It is important to remember that pre-prosthetic operations are often required for a wide range of people — not just recovering addicts.
+It is important to remember that pre-prosthetic operations are often required for a wide range of people — not just those in recovery.
 You may need one or more pre-prosthetic operations, and that is nothing to feel ashamed of.
 Standard procedures on many people will often require a pre-prosthetic operation.
 These procedures include wisdom teeth removal, bone grafting, and dental implant procedures.

 There are also a variety of other reasons that people may require a pre-prosthetic operation.
 These may include: